ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 A common convention (not shown here) is to include a date stamp in the file name of the install log that gets written to /tmp (in this case) as well as a log number (in this case 1).
 The log number can be incremented each time the command is rerun if you want to save each log file.

-NOTE: If you need to get more detail for installation problem determination purposes add a `-vvv` to the command line after the install verb, e.g.,
+NOTE: A single `-v` option is recommended to include a useful amount of trace information in the log.
+If you need to get more detail for installation problem determination purposes add a `-vv` or `-vvv` to the command line after the install verb for progressively more information, e.g.,
 ```
 > docker run -e LICENSE=accept --net=host --rm -t -v $(pwd):/installer/cluster ibmcom/icp-inception:2.1.0.1-ee install -vvv | tee logs/icp_install-2.log
 ```